andreypopp/autobind-decorator/README.md

 }
 ```

 You could also transpile the script to your target environment ([@babel/preset-env](https://babeljs.io/docs/en/babel-preset-env) is recommended).
+For more details, please read https://babeljs.io/blog/2018/06/26/on-consuming-and-publishing-es2015+-packages.

 **Note Babel 6 users:**